kmhuynh/hugoblox-academic-cv/content/event/example/index.md

 Click on the **Slides** button above to view the built-in slides feature.
 {{% /callout %}}

-Slides can be added in a few ways:
+Slides can be added in several ways:

-- **Create** slides using Hugo Blox Builder's [_Slides_](https://docs.hugoblox.com/reference/content-types/) feature and link using `slides` parameter in the front matter of the talk file
+- **Create** slides using Markdown and link using `slides` parameter in the front matter
-- **Upload** an existing slide deck to `static/` and link using `url_slides` parameter in the front matter of the talk file
+- **Upload** an existing slide deck to `static/` and link using `url_slides` parameter
-- **Embed** your slides (e.g. Google Slides) or presentation video on this page using [shortcodes](https://docs.hugoblox.com/reference/markdown/).
+- **Embed** your slides (e.g. Google Slides) or presentation video on this page using shortcodes

-Further event details, including [page elements](https://docs.hugoblox.com/reference/markdown/) such as image galleries, can be added to the body of this page.
+You can include additional event details such as:
+- Key findings and takeaways
+- Related publications
+- Follow-up discussions and collaborations
+- Image galleries from the event